 - Founded In: 2019

-- Investors Include: Insignia Ventures Partners, HOF Capital, JJ Chai
+- Investors Include: HOF Capital, Insignia Ventures Partners, Headline, East Ventures

-Intellect is a new mental health startup offering easy access to mental health for employees in the workforce.
+Intellect is a mental health startup offering easy access to mental health for employees in the workforce.
 They utilize a single app that gives employees access to skill-building, self-care, and certified behavioral coaches.
 Intellect also offers 24/7 access to instant care, which is essential for people that need access during a mental health crisis.
-The company is also unique in that it offers global coverage and is available in 12 languages, offering comprehensive care no matter someone’s background.
+The company is also unique in that it offers global coverage and is available in 120-plus languages across 100-plus countries, offering comprehensive care no matter someone’s background.

 - Location: New York, New York